HarryHenryGebel/Lambda-CPD/Strengths and Weaknesses.md

-With the exception of a very small handful of relatives and childhood friends I do not maintain friendships, and even in that case I have no friendships that I maintain on an in-person basis; nor do I associate with my coworkers except at work or on rare occasions organized group activities arranged by the union or my employer.
+With the exception of a very small handful of relatives and childhood friends I do not maintain friendships, and even in that case I have no friendships that I maintain on an in-person basis; in fact, I have not met any of my friends in person for almost two decades.
+Nor do I associate with my coworkers except at work or on rare occasions organized group activities arranged by the union or my employer.
 This sometimes leads to feelings of lack of inclusion, and not being sure I am accepted as a complete equal by my coworkers.

 ### Impostor Syndrome